 Digitization tools like optical character recognition (OCR), data capture technology, and business process automation (BPA) have been huge topics for years now.
 But how many businesses are using these tools?
 How successful has the conversion from paper been so far?
 And what does all that mean for your business in 2022?

 Who’s Going Digital?

-Losing paper is critically expensive.
-Just handling the manual processing of invoices and other sensitive finance documents is a cumbersome task that could be draining resources instead of boosting them.
-Using a scanning service or just a digital document management system can have immediate improvements for processing in the most paper-heavy departments.
+Using paper is critically expensive.
+Just handling the manual processing of invoices and other sensitive finance documents is a cumbersome task that drains company resources instead of boosting them.
+Using a scanning service, or even just a digital document management system, can have immediate improvements for processing in the most paper-heavy departments.
 In many organizations, this includes expense reporting and purchasing as well as accounts payable.

-Digitization and the elimination of paper aren’t just an important option in improving back office processes.
-It’s absolutely critical to continuing to flourish—and at some point, survive—in the increasingly competitive economy.
+Digitization and the elimination of paper aren’t just important options in improving back-office processes.
+They are absolutely critical to continue to flourish—and, at some point, survive—in the increasingly competitive economy.
 It’s time to start asking the tough questions about current processes and find a software provider to bring your business forward.
 If you’d like to see NextProcess software in action, contact us today to request a free demo.
 We’ll also be happy to answer any questions you have about how AP software can help your company solve the paper problem.